Sierpiński triangle: Analogues in higher dimensions

 The Sierpiński tetrahedron or tetrix is the three-dimensional analogue of the Sierpiński triangle, formed by repeatedly shrinking a regular tetrahedron to one half its original height, putting together four copies of this tetrahedron with corners touching, and then repeating the process.

+The Sierpiński tetrahedron can also be formed by starting with a single tetrahedron, removing octahedra from it or recursively combining quadruples of tetrahedra into larger tetrahedra.

 A tetrix constructed from an initial tetrahedron of side-length $L$ has the property that the total surface area remains constant with each iteration.
 The initial surface area of the (iteration-0) tetrahedron of side-length $L$ is $L^2\sqrt3$.
 The next iteration consists of four copies with side length $\tfrac{L}{2}$, so the total area is $4\bigl(\tfrac{L}{2}\bigr)^2\sqrt3=L^2\sqrt3$ again.
 Subsequent iterations again quadruple the number of copies and halve the side length, preserving the overall area.
 Meanwhile, the volume of the construction is halved at every step and therefore approaches zero.
 The limit of this process has neither volume nor surface but, like the Sierpiński gasket, is an intricately connected curve.
 Its Hausdorff dimension is $\tfrac{\log4}{\log2}=2$; here "log" denotes the natural logarithm, the numerator is the logarithm of the number of copies of the shape formed from each copy of the previous iteration, and the denominator is the logarithm of the factor by which these copies are scaled down from the previous iteration.
 If all points are projected onto a plane that is parallel to two of the outer edges, they exactly fill a square of side length $\tfrac{L}{\sqrt2}$ without overlap.